brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 </figcaption>
 </figure>

 SPAT messages are sent every cycle time of a Traffic Control System.
 For the TCS in Antwerp, which has a cycle time every 200 ms, this corresponds with 5 iGraphs per second.
+For our use case whole second resolution suffices as we want to show a live count-down based on seconds.
 To lower the number of messages, a server _must_ calculate the final outcome that an end-user will see and only publish if this changes.
 A new observation therefore is published whenever the minimum and maximum count-down (now - otl:minEndTime/otl:maxEndTime) in seconds or the otl:signalPhase changes.
 This results in the generation of one iGraph per second.

 There are two main strategies to publish live data: a publish/subscribe system where an iGraph is pushed to the client and HTTP polling where the client pulls a Linked Data Fragment repeatedly.
 The data publisher _must_ offer HTTP polling and _should_ offer pub/sub: